Resources

 The SSR Issue Papers

-The Security Sector Reform (SSR) Issue Papers are authored by prominent practitioners in the field, policy makers, academics and informed observers, the papers in this series will contribute to ongoing debates and influence policy on issues related to SSR.
-Combining analysis of current problems and challenges, they will examine thematic and geographic topics relating to the most pressing SSR issues.
+The Security Sector Reform (SSR) Issue Papers are authored by prominent practitioners in the field, policy makers, academics and informed observers, the papers in this series contribute to ongoing debates and influence policy on issues related to SSR.
+Combining analysis of current problems and challenges, they examined thematic and geographic topics relating to the most pressing SSR issues.

 SSR Issue Paper No. 9: Geoff Burt. ”From Private Security to Public Good: Regulating the Private Security Industry in Haiti.”